The Lodge is a rewarding and fun place to work for those that love adventure and nature.

 Why work at Strathcona

 Strathcona Park Lodge is the real thing – an off the grid, environmentally sustainable community of wilderness enthusiasts who love to share adventures with other staff and guests from around the planet.
 We offer a healthy and respectful work environment.
 We work to exemplify our core values of Stewardship, doing More with Less, Challenge by Choice, Living on the Edge, Happy Warrior and Generosity of Spirit.

 This is a multi-sport Mecca in a beautiful location.
 Within a 40 minute drive are excellent whitewater paddling opportunities, sport climbing, hiking trails, canoe circuits, sea kayaking destinations and mountain biking areas.
-The Lodge itself has excellent swimming in the summer, hiking and running trails year round and food and accommodation in a mountain paradise.
+The Lodge itself has excellent swimming in the summer, hiking and running trails year-round and food and accommodation in a mountain paradise.
 Being “off the grid” means we have limited electricity from our own hydro project.

 Strathcona has a solid reputation throughout the tourism and guiding industry in British Columbia and Canada.
 Fancy a sea kayak guide career?
 Almost every company in B.C. has hired a Strathcona Park Lodge instructor at some point.
 Our alumni can be found in influential positions across the outdoor industry.

 For all positions except the Outdoor Education Instructor please submit your cover letter and resume to firstname.lastname@example.org by February 5, 2018.
 For the Outdoor Instructor positions please submit your cover letter and resume to email@example.com.